 Gas happens.
 So does falling off the bed, losing a contact lens, and burping—even during sexy times.
-So don't take yourself too seriously!
-"While sex should be passionate, it should also be fun, so don't be afraid to smile and even laugh during sex, especially at the occasional mishap," says Jonathan Bennett, a certified counselor, author, and relationship coach at The Popular Man.
-"This doesn't mean making fun of your partner (or yourself).
-Rather, you're so comfortable with each other, you're both able to experience a whole range of emotions during sex."
-These are the 12 things sex therapists want you to know, too.
+So don’t take yourself too seriously.
+“While sex should be passionate, it should also be fun, so don’t be afraid to smile and even laugh during sex, especially at the occasional mishap,” says Jonathan Bennett, a certified counselor, author, and relationship coach at The Popular Man.
+“This doesn’t mean making fun of your partner (or yourself).
+Rather, you’re so comfortable with each other, you’re both able to experience a whole range of emotions during sex.”
+(These are the 12 things sex therapists want you to know, too.)

 The “no orgasm = failure” mindset

-Sometimes orgasm shouldn't be the end goal, says Melody Li, a licensed marriage and family therapist associate and relationship specialist.
-"Sexual pleasure is experienced through the process of teasing, creating desire, experimenting with different types of touch, playing, and fantasizing, and so much more," she explains.
-"Focusing solely on reaching orgasm can even lead to 'performance anxiety' and emotional disconnection.
-Instead, let go of making orgasm the goal and stay present with pleasurable sensations and your partner's responses."
+Sometimes orgasm shouldn’t be the end goal, says Melody Li, a licensed marriage and family therapist associate, and relationship specialist.
+“Sexual pleasure is experienced through the process of teasing, creating desire, experimenting with different types of touch, playing, and fantasizing, and so much more,” she explains.
+“Focusing solely on reaching orgasm can even lead to ‘performance anxiety’ and emotional disconnection.
+Instead, let go of making orgasm the goal and stay present with pleasurable sensations and your partner’s responses.”

-Assuming your partner is a sexual savant and can read your mind
+Assuming your partner can read your mind

 Do you think that if your partner really loved you, he or she would know how to please you in bed?
 Think again, Li says.
-"This is especially relevant for women because American culture has long shamed women who take charge of their sexual pleasure," she says.
-"I encourage partners to take the guesswork out of sex and speak up, verbally or through touch.
-It's perfectly OK to ask for what you desire!"
-Check out these 50 interesting facts about sex you probably didn't know.
+“This is especially relevant for women because American culture has long shamed women who take charge of their sexual pleasure,” she says.
+“I encourage partners to take the guesswork out of sex and speak up, verbally, or through touch.
+It’s perfectly OK to ask for what you desire!”
+(Check out these 50 interesting facts about sex you probably didn’t know.)

-Sticking with missionary and cowgirl every time
+Sticking with the same positions every time

 There is a whole wide world of variety when it comes to sex, yet so many couples stick with the same script every time.
-It's time to Change.
+It’s time to Change.
 It.
 Up.
-"I think there's an anxiety in telling your partner that you want something different in bed because it may imply that you aren't satisfied with the current sex, which isn't true," says Bethany Ricciardi, a sex expert at Too Timid.
-"Instead, tell them something you want to try, like new positions or places to have sex.
-Start small."
+“I think there’s an anxiety in telling your partner that you want something different in bed because it may imply that you aren’t satisfied with the current sex, which isn’t true,” says Bethany Ricciardi, a sex and relationship expert at Too Timid.
+“Instead, tell them something you want to try, like new positions or places to have sex.
+Start small.”

 Putting your orgasm solely in your partner’s hands

-It's good sex-tiquette to focus on pleasuring your partner, but when it comes to enjoying sex nobody knows your body better than you do.
-Don't rely solely on your partner to help you orgasm—that causes unnecessary stress on your partner and sets you up for disappointment, says Erica Basso, a couples therapist in Santa Monica, California.
+It’s good sex-tiquette to focus on pleasuring your partner, but when it comes to enjoying sex nobody knows your body better than you do.
+Don’t rely solely on your partner to help you orgasm—that causes unnecessary stress on your partner and sets you up for disappointment, says Erica Basso, a couples therapist in Santa Monica, California.
 Feel free to take matters into your own hands, literally or figuratively.
-Here's how you can improve your sex life in just one day.

 Believing that sex is dirty or shameful